-If the principal determines that the message is a dangerous threat, law enforcement officers and the district office should be contacted.
-A routine fire drill should be initiated at least 15 minutes prior to the time of possible detonation.
+Students and staff to be evacuated from the area should be moved to a minimum safe distance as determined by law enforcement personnel.
 Teaching staff should remain with their classes until such time as the danger of explosion is past.
 Search procedures should be conducted under the direction of law enforcement officers.
 A written report should be submitted to the superintendent.

-- Search without Evacuation
+Search without Evacuation

 If the preliminary decision is to search the building without evacuating the students, the principal should enlist the voluntary aid of the staff to conduct a cursory search of the building.
 Particular attention should be paid to those areas that are accessible to the public, such as hallways, stairways and stairwells, restrooms, unlocked lockers, unlocked unused classrooms, closets, and the like.
 A search should also be made on the outside of the building on low window ledges, window wells, and the base of all outside walls.

 Search with Evacuation

-- Search with Evacuation during Valid Bomb Threats
+Search with Evacuation during Valid Bomb Threats

-When the bomb threat is judged to be valid the building should be cleared immediately of all personnel so that the police can assume the responsibility of conducting the search.
+When the bomb threat is judged to be valid, the building should be cleared immediately of all personnel so that the police can assume the responsibility of conducting the search.
 A staff member should be stationed at each entrance to prevent unauthorized persons from returning to the building until the area is declared safe.

-- Disposition of Suspected Bombs
+Disposition of Suspected Bombs